fubar2/dashInFlask/README.md

 # a data visualisation dash component in a generic flask app

-# Derived from the Plot.ly Dash Flask Tutorial
+Derived from the Plot.ly Dash Flask Tutorial - README from that project is at end of this.

 Allows a folder of tabular files from sensors to be viewed and subsampled if huge.
-Experiments with dash and in particular with dash in flask Fair bit of mucking about required but after realising the futility of keeping any state handy, it seems to work.
+Experiments with dash and in particular with dash in flask

+Fair bit of mucking about required but after realising the futility of keeping any state handy, it seems to work.
 Data has to be re-read to be re-sampled.
 Caching needs thought...not sure I care yet.